-The TCM-S application is partitioned into several software modules who each handles a specific functional part.
+The TCM-S application is partitioned into several software modules; each module handles a specific functional part.
 An overview of the software architecture of the TCM-S is presented in Figure 7-2.
 A main design driver of the TCM-S software architecture is the ability to pass along data between the different handlers without copying, since that would quickly decrease the performance and throughput of the system.
-To help with the no-copy policy, each peripheral handling larger amounts of data have DMA functionality, off-loading the CPU from mere datashuffling tasks while at the same time increasing performance by at least a magnitude.
+To help with the no-copy policy, each peripheral handling larger amounts of data have DMA functionality, off-loading the CPU from mere data shuffling tasks while at the same time increasing performance by at least an order of magnitude.
 Data coming in on the SpaceWire interface intended for the mass memory will thus be stored in RAM only once - in the handoff between the SpaceWire and mass memory handlers.